Become a master of the GPO! Understand appliance order, security filtering, troubleshooting, and every other aspect of Group Policy Objects.

 What is a GPO?

 A GPO, or Group Policy Object, is an object you set up to configure your clients or servers.
-The benefit of using a GPO is that you can configure a large number of clients or servers centrally from one or more policies.
-Also, the GPO settings get re-applied every 60 – 120 minutes ensuring a consistent environment.
+The benefit of using a GPO is that you can configure many clients or servers centrally from one or more policies.
+Also, the GPO settings get re-applied every 60 – 120 minutes, ensuring a consistent environment.

 A GPO is structured in two main parts: Computer settings and User settings.

-User settings contain settings that are specific to user accounts, like layout of the desktop, start menu and application settings.
+User settings contain settings specific to user accounts, like the desktop layout, start menu, and application settings.

-There are literally thousands and thousands of settings that can be configured and the GPO framework can easily be expanded to accommodate new settings.
+There are thousands and thousands of settings that can be configured, and the GPO framework can easily be expanded to accommodate new settings.

-The following picture show you the computer and user settings of a typical GPO in the Group Policy Editor:
+The following picture shows you the computer and user settings of a typical GPO in the Group Policy Editor: